 01 of 02

 If you're not experienced with guinea pigs, you might think that a pellet labeled as a complete diet is all your new little piggy needs.
-Unfortunately, if you only feed pellets, you leave out a critical part of your pet's diet.
+Unfortunately, if you only feed pellets, then you are leaving out a critical part of your pet's diet.

 All adult guinea pigs need an unlimited amount of good quality timothy hay.
-Not only is the hay a food, it also makes your pet chew much more than simply eating pellets can accomplish.
-This wears down the animal's constantly growing teeth and helps prevent dental problems.
+Not only is the hay a food, but it also makes your pet chew much more than simply eating pellets can accomplish.
+Hay wears down your animal's constantly growing teeth and helps prevent dental problems.

-If you have a pregnant or nursing guinea pig or a baby under a year old, feed alfalfa hay.
-Give all other piggies timothy since alfalfa is too rich for a regular diet and can cause health problems.
+If you have a pregnant, nursing guinea pig, ill older guinea pig, or a baby under 6 months old, you will want to feed alfalfa hay.
+Give all other piggies timothy hay since alfalfa is too rich in calcium and can cause health problems.

-You don't need to buy a fancy type of timothy hay with herbs, dried fruit or vegetables added.
+You do not need to buy a fancy type of timothy hay with herbs, dried fruit, or vegetables added.
 Those additions are on a par with human junk food.
 They have little if any nutritional value and the fruit is high in sugar.
 Get fresh, plain, good quality hay and feed your guinea pig vitamin-rich fresh vegetables separately.

 Timothy hay also gives you many opportunities to enrich your guinea pig, and you can feed it in a variety of ways.
 Try stuffing it into cardboard tubes saved from toilet paper rolls or fill up a small paper bag.
 Or clear a spot in the cages and let each of guinea pig have a pile of hay in which to play.